schlessinger-lab/pyvol/README.md

 If the number of clusters must be reduced, sub-pockets are merged on the basis of connectivity between the defining sets of tangent spheres.
 Practically, sub-pockets with a greater surface area boundary are merged first.

 ### Display and Output Options
-By default, PyVOL simply writes volumes to STDOUT and, when invoked through PyMOL, displays pocket boundaries as semi-translucent surfaces.
+By default, PyVOL simply outputs a log containing volumes and, when invoked through PyMOL, displays pocket boundaries as semi-translucent surfaces.
 This behavior can be extensively customized.

 The output name for all computed PyMOL objects and the base filename for any output files can be specified using the prefix option:
 ```python